alttch/eva3/doc/lm/macros.rst

   means higher priority)

-Returns result in the same dict format as UC API :ref:`action<uc_action>` function, *None* if unit is not found.
+Returns result in the same dict format as UC API :ref:`action<uc_action>` function, *None* if the unit is not found.

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the unit is not found.